Harrix/harrix-swiss-knife/README.md

 - Open `src\harrix-swiss-knife\main.py` and run.

-After you can run the script from a terminal:
+After you can run the script from a terminal (or VSCode):

 ```cmd
 c:/GitHub/harrix-swiss-knife/.venv/Scripts/pythonw.exe c:/GitHub/harrix-swiss-knife/src/harrix_swiss_knife/main.py